anebz/cloud/Certifications/aws_machine_learning_specialty.md

 ### Inference

+* Sagemaker endpoints are by default not open to the public and needs AWS credentials to access it.
+For open-to-the-public-endpoints, use API Gateway
+* Multi-model endpoint works for several models.
+They use a shared serving container which hosts several models.
+Improves endpoint utilization compared with using single-model endpoints, and reduces the deployment overhead.
+To increase availability, add SG instances of the same size and use the existing endpoint to host them
+* You can test out many models on live traffic using Production Variants, to distribute traffic among different models
 * In production you can set up automatic scaling: set a scaling policy to define target metrics, min/max capacity, cooldown periods
-* SG automatically tries to distribute instances across AZs, but for this to work you need more than one instance.
-For that, deploy multiple instances for each production endpoint and configure VPCs with at least 2 subnets, each in a different AZ
+* To have high availability with SG endpoints, deploy multiple instances for each production endpoint and configure VPCs with at least 2 subnets, each in a different AZ

 #### Elastic inference